-- Speaking of being 200+ feet or more away, do not be afraid to be out of site and away from the trail.
+- Speaking of being 200+ feet or more away, do not be afraid to be out of sight and away from the trail.
 Besides being suggested per LNT guidelines, your chances of finding a non-popular spot are excellent if you go a little bit off-trail.
 Be sure your chosen site is a sustainable one.
 Do not camp on fragile or protected areas.
 If in a larger group, disperse if feasible.

 - Nothing wrong with dry camping either.
 See an excellent campsite on the map that is two miles from the last water source?
 No worries.
 Because you have a map, you know you can grab water at the stream crossing, (perhaps make dinner by the stream?) hike two miles and have five or so miles until another stream crossing the following day.
 Animals, be they the four-legged or two-legged kind, congregate near water.
 Dry camp?
 Less likely to have rodents nibble on the Snicker bars and you will have solitude as well.
 On the increasingly crowded Pacific Crest Trail, dry camping may be a good strategy to enjoy a scenic desert view without everyone crowding around a water source.

 - And finally, these are just suggestions, not absolutes.
 Sometimes a known spot is convenient and beautiful.
 At times, it is nice to camp where it is stunning.
 Just use the proper precautions.
 And on a calm, clear night during the summer?
 Camping above treeline, if permitted, is a wonderful thing.
 I’ve broken my own suggestions above…but as the cliché goes, a person has to know the suggestions first before they can be broken. 🙂

 A few ideas to assist in picking a good campsite.
 The perfect campsite?
 Well, that’s a whole ‘nother ball of metaphysical wax. 😉